 Erin Beckett wasn't scared of most things.
-She loved roller coasters, she was the designated bug killer at home even with three older brothers.
+She loved roller coasters, and she was the designated bug killer at home—even with three older brothers.
 When the offense of the other team came speeding toward her in the goal, she flexed her gloved hands and was ready for anything.
-Erin considered herself to be very brave.
+All in all, Erin considered herself to be very brave.

-The only comforting thing about losing her high school teammate that past spring was the thought that she was safely on the other side.
-Probably doing heavenly soccer drills, knowing Meg.
-The idea that she could be stuck in this dimension, lurking around any corner, alone?
-That was scarier than any urban legend her college teammates could drag her into.
+The only comforting thing about losing her best friend that spring was the thought that she was safely on the other side.
+Probably doing heavenly soccer drills, knowing Alana.
+The idea that she could be stuck in this dimension, alone?
+That was scarier than any legend her new teammates could drag her into.

 Still, she followed them up the fire escape of the Weston Center.
-It was a bonding tradition to pay respects to the ghosts that tread the creaky floors of the gymnasium turned dance facility on the October full moon.
-Erin couldn't fight decades of history.
-But she refused to let her teammates know she was scared.
-They were undefeated in the conference because of her goalkeeping, unheard of for a freshman.
+It was tradition to pay respects to the ghosts that tread the creaky floors of the gymnasium turned dance facility on the October full moon.
+Erin couldn't fight decades of history, but she refused to let her teammates know she was scared.
+They were undefeated because of her goalkeeping, unheard of for a freshman.
 She was the Great Brick Wall.
 She couldn't let them see the cracks.

 A midfielder shouldered the door open and the team spilled into the echoey room.
-They dispersed in the darkness, chatting and giggling.
+They dispersed, chatting and giggling.
 Erin shivered as she closed the door behind her.

 "Guys?
 We're not alone," Captain Riley called out.